EMDR Therapy & Autism: Accommodations That Benefit Everyone

 – Role playing

-Autistic clients may appear regulated during sessions but experience shutdowns, meltdowns, or emotional overload afterward.
+Clients on the spectrum may appear regulated during sessions but experience shutdowns, meltdowns, or emotional overload afterward.
 This delayed processing isn’t a failure—it’s a feature of how their nervous systems integrate experiences.

 We can support them by ending sessions with grounding practices, building in time for co-regulation, and checking in about post-session experiences.
 Creating a reliable and gentle “wind-down” routine for EMDR can help prevent unintended dysregulation once they leave the room.

 On that note, we often encourage clients to be gentle with themselves after EMDR therapy sessions.
 I know that I do this for my clients in Southern Utah.
 But I’m often surprised that many clients don’t actually know what this means – to be gentle with themselves.
-It can be helpful to talk about options like ordering pizza for dinner… ignoring the pile of laundry… or going to bed early instead of watching Netflix.
-Don’t assume your clients know what self-care looks like or feels like.

 Neurodiverse clients often benefit from visual, tactile, or concrete aids in therapy – and, honestly, so do many neurotypical clients.